StarBfly/Aviv-Web-Technical-Test/SOLUTION.md

 To optimize performance, history updates could be handled asynchronously as a background job, ensuring that listing creation and updates remain fast and responsive.
 These background tasks could be executed using Amazon Batch or managed through a custom ETL pipeline, streamlining data processing without impacting the core application’s performance.

+I've changed the schema a bit, but I believe the changes in backend do not effect this schema in any significant way.

   NB: You must update the [given architecture schema](./schemas/Aviv_Technical_Test_Architecture.drawio) by importing it on [diagrams.net](https://app.diagrams.net/)